 Glossary of Academic Advising Terms

-Whenever you need to drop a class, for any reason, you must fill out the appropriate form and have it signed by your advisor.
-If you want to print a copy of the Add/Drop Form, please click here.
+Whenever you need to drop a class, for any reason, you must fill out an Add/Drop Change Form and have it signed by your advisor.
 If you wish to add a class to your schedule, you can do it at the Change of Program days just prior to the beginning of each semester.
 You can also add courses during the first 5 days of classes.

 This is a faculty member chosen to help you plan each semester's schedule, provide information about the College and assist you with any other academic or personal concerns.
 After an advisor is assigned to you, you will need to meet with your advisor prior to registering each term.
 Within three weeks of the beginning of classes, a letter will be sent to you with your advisor's name, office location and telephone number.
 You can also meet with the advisors in the Academic Advising Center in Chambers Hall 109 (Phone 732.906.2596) during the academic year or in the Enrollment Center located in the lower level of the College Center during enrollment periods.